 I will always consider myself a lifelong student of yoga.
-Thus far, I have had the privilege of participating in numerous intensive workshops and trainings with many inspiring yogis including; Seane Corn, Blake Martin, Sadie Nardini, Danny Paradise, Rodney and Colleen Yee, Ashley Turner, Bram Levinson, Andrea Peloso, Jennifer Reis and many more.
+Thus far, I have had the privilege of participating in numerous intensive workshops and trainings with many inspiring yogis including; Seane Corn, Blake Martin, Sadie Nardini, Danny Paradise, Rodney Yee and Colleen Saidman, Ashley Turner, Bram Levinson, Andrea Peloso, Jennifer Reis and many more.
 In February of 2012, I became a certified Rainbow Kids Yoga Instructor and in November of 2012, a Certified Yoga Nidra - Divine Sleep Teacher with Jennifer Reis.

 Finding balance continues to challenge me from day to day on this roller coaster of life, but yoga helps me find my center on and off my mat.
 It reminds me that among all the chaos, I have the ability to find peace, stillness and clarity.
-My intention is to continue to offer others in our community, a friendly, calm, welcoming and warm atmosphere to practice and experience yoga, and to discover their own path of balance, stillness and inner peace.
+My intention is to continue to offer others in our community, a friendly, calm, non judgemental, welcoming and warm atmosphere to practice and experience yoga, and to discover their own path of balance, stillness and inner peace.

 RKY (Certified in Rainbow Kids Yoga)

 Yoga Nidra Certified